 Supposedly, the thing was caught by an English scientist off the coast of Fiji, hence the name.
 In reality, Barnum had leased it from a man named Moses Kimball.
 Kimball had a museum in Boston similar to Barnum's in New York City.
 Kimball had bought the mermaid off of a seaman.

 Barnum's publicity campaign used a phony expert and deceptive pictures of mermaids.
 The mermaids in the pictures were naked young girls with fish tails.
 This imagery fired up the public's imagination.
 I can only wonder how they felt when they got to the show and discovered that Barnum's mermaid was dead, dried-up and really ugly.

-The Fiji Mermaid was actually from Japan where there was a cottage industry of producing fake mermaids for sale to tourists.
+The "mermaid" was actually from Japan where there was a cottage industry of producing fake mermaids for sale to tourists.
 In those sad, pre-internet days news traveled slowly so few people were aware that mermaids were easily obtainable in Japan.
-Their ignorance combined with Barnum's showmanship turned the Fiji Mermaid into a celebrity.
+Their ignorance combined with Barnum's showmanship turned it into a celebrity.

 The Fiji Mermaid disappeared in the late 19th century, no one knows the exact year.
 It may have been because of a fire at Barnum's museum in 1865.
 About 20 year later there was another fire at Kimball's in Boston.
 In both instances the buildings, and all their contents, were completely destroyed.

-It seems to me fitting that the Fiji Mermaid has disappeared without a trace.
+It seems to me fitting that it has disappeared without a trace.
 She has returned to that mysterious place that all mermaids come from.